A large-scale survey of private and social renters in Great Britain reveals:

 People who have experienced or expect a drop in income, people who are already unemployed and those on lower incomes are being hit hardest.
 61% of all renter households where someone is facing a drop in income in November and 62% of renter households where someone is unemployed are worried about this.
 38% of private renters with a household income below £25,000 are worried about paying their rent over the next three months, and this rises to a stark 70% for households at this income level who are expecting a drop in income.

 Renters are using multiple strategies to try to stay afloat.
-41% of private renters and 34% of social renters who have seen a drop in income have used their savings to offset this, but levels of savings among these groups is not high, with one in four private renters (42%) and two-thirds of social renters (65%) in the UK having savings of less than £500.1 Across all renting households who reduced their spending to offset a loss in income, 70% cut back on food for the household, and 49% cut back on heating and electricity.
+41% of private renters and 34% of social renters who have seen a drop in income have used their savings to offset this, but levels of savings among these groups is not high, with four in ten private renters (42%) and two-thirds of social renters (65%) in the UK having savings of less than £500.1 Across all renting households who reduced their spending to offset a loss in income, 70% cut back on food for the household, and 49% cut back on heating and electricity.
 39% of renters with children who have reduced spending have cut back on items for children such as food and nappies.
 As we head into winter and continue to feel the economic impact of lockdown measures, renters may find themselves in real hardship, left with fewer options when it comes to paying the rent, heating their homes and feeding their families.

 700,000 renters are currently in arrears with their rent and 1.7m (19%) are in arrears with household bills or council tax payments.
 Approximately 80,000 households in the private sector and 125,000 households in the social sector have arrears of more than £1,000.
 JRF estimates the current total household arrears runs into the hundreds of millions, with £400m of arrears in England and Wales as a conservative estimate.i 42% of private renters who are already in arrears have borrowed from either a bank or building society, payday lender, or friends and family.